navalnica/akr/readme.md

     * If you run development in docker container,<br>
       you need to expose port to your host by `npm run dev -- --host`
     * To specify port: `npm run dev -- --port 1234`
 * To build static website: `npm run build`.
-Artifacts will be stored to `dist` folder
+Artifacts will be stored to `docs` folder
     * To change output dir: `npm run build -- --outDir <dirname>`
 * To preview built static website: `npm run preview`
     * Similar to above, you can specify outDir, change port or expose host:<br>